JiaruiFeng/JiaruiFeng.github.io/_pages/about.md

 My main research area lies in solving fundamental problems in graph representation learning and graph neural networks (GNNs).
 Particularly, my works focus on the following aspects:
 - Understanding and improving the expressiveness of GNNs.
 - Improving the structure learning ability of GNNs in an efficient way.
-- Design foundational GNN model for solving various tasks in graph domain.
+- Designing foundational GNN model for solving various tasks in graph domain.
 - The application of GNNs in precision medicine, with a particular interest in the gene interaction network discovery.